 Ten years ago, if you tried to order a coffee with soy milk in Paris you’d have been laughed out of town, rainbow lattes were the stuff of science fiction, and a craving for nut milk was grounds to be sent to the nut house.
 If you dropped the word seitan into conversation, one would assume you were talking about the devil, and having frawmage in your fridge was social suicide.
 It’s only in the last few years that vegans no longer have to secretly dread a trip to Paris, with the French capital finally embracing the green movement.
 Here’s where to get your fix.

 You’re unlikely to have contact with any self-respecting Parisian vegan without BrEAthe coming up in conversation.
-Two restaurant locations, in Pigalle (dim sum, otsumami and cocktails) and Montorgueil (izakaya and maki bar), serve up inspired Asian fusion.
-This must be what people mean when they talk about vegan food porn: chef Claire Vautrin and executive chef Clément Werbrouck’s dreamy, beautifully composed creations, like delicate rolls of red bean cream and chimichurri with grilled mango chutney, teriyaki seitan skewers garnished with buckwheat, or a steaming bowl of vegan ramen.
-The rich desserts and foamy cocktails get even more elaborate.
-The modern interior with splashes of color perfectly reflect the quality of the food.
+Located in a backstreet of the densely populated restaurant hub of Montorgueil, these curators of vegan Asian fusion have created an impossibly cool izakaya and maki bar.
+Chef Claire Vautrin and executive chef Clément Werbrouck’s dreamy, beautifully composed creations range from delicate rolls of red bean cream and chimichurri with grilled mango chutney, teriyaki seitan skewers garnished with buckwheat, or a steaming bowl of vegan ramen.
+The rich desserts and foamy cocktails are as breathtaking as the restaurant’s name suggests.

 Long before hungry models from Fashion Week spread the raw food trend in Paris, Emil et Fabien had already founded 42 Dégrès, the first ‘crudivore’ restaurant in Paris.
 Entirely vegan, raw, organic and gluten-free, their meticulously presented creations feature absolutely nothing cooked over 42 degrees Celcius (107.6 Fahrenheit), thus preserving the nutritional value of the locally sourced ingredients.
-Chomping on celery sticks might not sound like the most exciting gastronomical innovation, but 42 degrès elevates raw food into an art, with plenty of creative, seasonal solutions.
+Chomping on celery sticks might not sound like the most exciting gastronomical innovation, and service here can seem very slow for something essentially uncooked, but 42 degrès elevates raw food into an art, with plenty of creative, seasonal solutions.
 Try the famous homemade vegan cheese platter (mainly cashew-based) with a side of their own dehydrated kale chips, or a slice of unbaked, four-spice carrot cake.
-A relaxed but refined experience for those looking to maximize nutrition without sacrificing style or flavor.

 109 Rue du Faubourg Poissonnière 75009